How Heavy is a Jeep Wrangler Hard Top? All Generations Compared!

 If it’s a 90 pound JK, everyone helping (in a three-person team) needs to be able to lift at least 30 pounds, which should be easy enough for most people.

-A two-person team will mean each person carries half the weight: that’s 45 pounds for the JK and 75 pounds for the YJ.
+After all, a two-person team will mean each person carries half the weight: that’s 45 pounds for the JK and 75 pounds for the YJ.